Z333RO/job-application-web-app-flask/README.md

 # job-application-web-app-flask
-Job application web app using flask and sqlalchemy(db).
+Job application web app using flask and sqlalchemy(SQLite db).
 User gets sent a confirmation email after submitting form.

 Note: instance/ directory will be created automatically with the data.db file if not present in folder automatically when running app.